Monday to Saturday

 The students are expected to wear decent dress inside the campus.
-Girls should wear only churidar with Duppatta or sarees and shoes (black or brown colour).
+Girls should wear only churidar with dhuppatta or sarees and shoes (Black or Brown Colour).
 They should put on a overcoat in addition for the workshop classes.
-Boys should wear full trousers and shirts in decent designs and shoes (black or brown colour).
+Boys should wear full trousers and shirts with decent designs and shoes (Black or Brown Colour).

 1. Students should attend the classes regularly.

 2. However, leave of absence will have to be obtained from the Head of the Department in advance, for valid reasons.
-In case of sickness, a medical certificate should accompany the leave application.
+In case of illness, a medical certificate should accompany the leave application.

 3. Attendance shall be calculated on hour basis ie., in terms of each lecture period.

-4. Attendance at the Examinations, Tests, Assignments and Class is compulsory.
+4. Attendance in the Examinations, Tests, Assignments and Class is compulsory.

-5. Students who have not earned the required attendance shall not be allowed to appear for the end semester examinations and shall not progress to nesxt semester
+5. Students who have not earned the required attendance shall not be allowed to appear for the end semester examinations and shall not progress to next semester

-An Identity card displaying the details of the student, is given to every student.
+An Identity card, displaying the details of the students, is given to every student.
 All the students are expected to wear the identity card inside the campus.

-Wearing helmet is compulsary for all the two wheeler riders and pillion riders
+Wearing helmet is compulsory for all the two wheeler riders and pillion riders

 Possession and use of mobile phone is prohibited inside the campus and also in the bus.